carpentries/instructor-training/_episodes/18-preparation.md

 In the course of this exercise, your class will likely have re-invented components of Bloom's Taxonomy.
 This venerable framework has been through countless iterations since its proposal in 1956.
-Like all models, it is probably wrong in certain ways, but research supports the existence -- and constraints -- of such a heirarchy.
+Like all models, it is probably wrong in certain ways, but research supports the existence -- and constraints -- of such a hierarchy.

 ![A six level pyramid labelled from bottom to top: remember, understand, apply, analyze, evaluate, create.](../fig/Bloom_taxonomy.svg)